Instabug/Instabug-Android/README.md

-Instabug Sample
+Instabug Android SDK
 ========

 An in-depth journey depicting all the ways to use [Instabug Android SDK][1].

+Instabug is a bug reporting and in-app feedback tool that provides a seamless two-way communication with your users and testers.
+They can [easily report bugs](https://instabug.com/bug-reporting) and Instabug will automatically capture all the information you would need to debug and iterate faster.

-For more information about Instabug check [our website][2].
+For more information check [Instabug.com][2].

 Usage
 --------